gemseo/gemseo/doc_src/problems/sobieski_description.rst

 which means that ``"x_i"`` is used by a single discipline (here, number *i*).

 The disciplines
-:class:`~gemseo.problems.sobieski.disciplines.SobieskiStructure`,
+:class:`~gemseo.problems.mdo.sobieski.disciplines.SobieskiStructure`,
-:class:`~gemseo.problems.sobieski.disciplines.SobieskiAerodynamics`
+:class:`~gemseo.problems.mdo.sobieski.disciplines.SobieskiAerodynamics`
-and :class:`~gemseo.problems.sobieski.disciplines.SobieskiPropulsion`
+and :class:`~gemseo.problems.mdo.sobieski.disciplines.SobieskiPropulsion`
-are strongly coupled to each other but weakly coupled to :class:`~gemseo.problems.sobieski.disciplines.SobieskiMission`.
+are strongly coupled to each other but weakly coupled to :class:`~gemseo.problems.mdo.sobieski.disciplines.SobieskiMission`.
 The :term:`coupling variable <coupling variables>` ``"y_ij"`` denotes an output of the discipline no. *i* and an input of the discipline no. *j*.